lingthio/signinghub_api/README.rst

   - Default Authentication Method: SigningHub ID
   - Generate the API Key                                     # This is your SIGNINGHUB_CLIENT_SECRET

-Add a SigningHub Library Document
+Add a SigningHub Library Document:

 - Dashboard > Quick Action > Templates
 - Under ``My Settings``, click on ``Library``